 As with most things related to our privacy, the hazards of being irresponsible with your digital footprint only come to our attention after it’s too late.

-Your digital footprint matters because…
+Why does digital footprint matter?
+It matters because…

 - It’s (mostly) permanent: With few exceptions, anything that makes it onto the internet is permanent.
 You can delete a Tweet, but there’s still a record of it somewhere.
 You can change a website post, but a snapshot has already been archived.